 1. Make Sure Your Goals Are SMART

 SMART goals give you clarity and a deadline for achieving them.
 SMART goals are:

 Specific: Your goal is clearly defined.
 “I want to make more money,” is vague.
 “I want to make $10,000 per month,” is specific.

 Measurable: You need to quantify your goal so you know you achieved it.
 This is where being specific helps.
 What constitutes "more" in more money?
-Whereas a specific dollar amount is measurable.
+A specific dollar amount is measurable.

 Attainable: It’s good to set goals that make you stretch and challenge yourself, but you set yourself up for frustration and failure if your goal is impossible.